-While human health improves under most MA scenarios, under one plausible future health and social conditions in the North and South could diverge (S11).
-In the more promising scenarios related to health, the number of undernourished children is reduced, the burden of epidemic diseases such as HIV/AIDS, malaria, and tuberculosis would be lowered, improved vaccine development and distribution could allow populations to cope comparatively well with the next influenza pandemic, and the impact of other new diseases such as SARS would also be limited by well-coordinated public health measures.

-Under the Order from Strength scenario, however, it is plausible that the health and social conditions for the North and South could diverge as inequality increases and as commerce and scientific exchanges between industrial and developing countries decrease.
-In this case, health in developing countries could become worse, causing a negative spiral of poverty, declining health, and degraded ecosystems.
-The increased population in the South, combined with static or deteriorating nutrition, could force increased contact between humans and nonagricultural ecosystems, especially to obtain bushmeat and other forest goods.
-This could lead to more outbreaks of hemorrhagic fever and zoonoses.
-It is possible, though with low probability, that a more chronic disease could cross from a nondomesticated animal species into humans, at first slowly but then more rapidly colonizing human populations, as HIV is though to have done.

-Each scenario yields a different package of gains, losses, and vulnerabilities to components of human well-being in different regions and populations (S.SDM).
-Actions that focus on improving the lives of the poor by reducing barriers to international flows of goods, services, and capital tend to lead to the most improvement in health and social relations for the currently most disadvantaged people.
-But human vulnerability to ecological surprises is high.
-Globally integrated approaches that focus on technology and property rights for ecosystem services generally improve human well-being in terms of health, security, social relations, and material needs.
-If the same technologies are used globally, however, local culture can be lost or undervalued.
-High levels of trade lead to more rapid spread of emergent diseases, somewhat reducing the gains in health in all areas.
-Locally focused, learning-based approaches lead to the largest improvements in social relations.
+- 16 While human health improves under most MA scenarios, under one plausible future - health and social conditions for the North and South could diverge, health in 17 - 18 developing countries becoming worse, causing a negative spiral of poverty, declining - 19 health, and degraded ecosystems (S11).
+In the more promising scenarios related to - 20 health, the number of undernourished children is reduced, the burden of disease of - 21 epidemic diseases such as HIV/AIDS, malaria and tuberculosis should be reduced, - 22 improved vaccine development and distribution could allow populations to cope - comparatively well with the next influenza pandemic and the impact of other new 23 - diseases, such as SARS, should also be limited, by well-coordinated public health 24 - measures.
+However, under the Order from Strength scenario, it is plausible that the 25 - 26 health and social conditions for the North and South could diverge as inequality increases, - 27 and commerce and scientific exchanges between industrialized and developing countries - decrease., Under this scenario, health in developing countries could become worse, 28 - 29 causing a negative spiral of poverty, declining health, and degraded ecosystems.
+The - 30 increased population in the South, combined with static or deteriorating nutrition could - 31 force increased contact between humans and non-agricultural ecosystems, especially to - 32 obtain bushmeat and other forest goods.
+This could lead to more outbreaks of - 33 hemorrhagic fever and zoonoses.
+It is possible, though with low probability, that a more - 34 chronic disease could cross from a non-domesticated animal species into humans, slowly - 35 and then more rapidly colonize human populations, as HIV is thought to have done. - 36 Each scenario yields a different package of gains, losses, and vulnerabilities to - 37 components of human well-being in different regions and populations (Table 5.4). - (S-SDM) Actions which focus on improving the lives of the poor by reducing barriers to 38 - international flows of goods, services, and capital, tend to lead to the most improvement 39 - in health and social relations for the currently most disadvantaged people.
+However, 40 - 41 human vulnerability to ecological surprises is high.
+Globally-integrated approaches that - focus on technology and property rights for ecosystem services generally improve human 42 - well-being in terms of health, security, social relations, and material needs.
+However, if 43 - the same technologies are used globally, local culture can be lost or undervalued.
+High 44 - 45 levels of trade lead to more rapid spread of emergent diseases, somewhat reducing the - 46 - gains in health in all areas.
+Locally-focused, learning-based approaches lead to the largest improvements in social relations.
+Order from Strength, which focuses on reactive policies 47 - in a regionalized world, has the least favorable outcomes for human well-being, as the 48